mdbootstrap/mdb-ui-kit/docs/4.0/getting-started/download.md

 If you develop in .NET, you can also install and manage Bootstrap's [CSS](https://www.nuget.org/packages/bootstrap/) or [Sass](https://www.nuget.org/packages/bootstrap.sass/) and JavaScript using [NuGet](https://www.nuget.org):

 {% highlight powershell %}
-Install-Package bootstrap -Pre
+Install-Package bootstrap-material-design -Pre
 {% endhighlight %}

 {% highlight powershell %}
-Install-Package bootstrap.sass -Pre
+Install-Package bootstrap-material-design.sass -Pre
 {% endhighlight %}

 The `-Pre` is required until Bootstrap v4 has a stable release.